 - ½ teaspoon freshly ground pepper

 - ¼ cup freshly squeezed lemon juice

-- For the dressing, in a food processor or blender, add the garlic, olive oil, mayonnaise, horseradish, Worcestershire, anchovies, salt, pepper, and lemon juice.
+- For the dressing, in a food processor or blender, add the garlic (chopped into a few pieces), olive oil, mayonnaise, horseradish, Worcestershire, anchovies, salt, pepper, and lemon juice.
 Give it a whirl until smooth.
 Keep in the refrigerator until ready to use.

 - Preheat the oven to 375F.
 Spread the cornbread pieces on a parchment-lined baking sheet.
 Drizzle with olive oil and toss gently with your hands to coat.
 Bake for 15 to 18 minutes until dry and crispy.
 Set aside to cool.

-- In a large salad bowl, combine the kale, romaine, radishes, and half the Parmesan.
+- Chop the kale.
+In a large salad bowl, combine the kale, romaine, radishes, and half the Parmesan.
 Toss with the desired amount of dressing.
 Sprinkle with cornbread crispies and remaining Parmesan and serve.